 Providing a mix of seating options is never a bad idea.
 Most customers will have a preference for a certain type of seating and will appreciate that your restaurant gave them the opportunity to choose their favorite.
 Guests who prefer privacy while they dine may gravitate more towards booth seating, while those who like to socialize may want to settle at a bar or counter.
 You want to provide a healthy balance between what benefits the functionality of your restaurant and what pleases your customers.

 No matter the type of restaurant seating that you choose, be sure that it fits the vision for your restaurant.
 If you want your restaurant furniture to be in touch with nature, consider reclaimed wood chairs in a classic Shaker style.
 Forests cover about 30% of the Earth’s landmass, according to National Geographic, and there’s no better way to bring a natural feeling into your restaurant than with elements of those forests.
-If you want an industrial style for your restaurant, go for contemporary chairs that reflect a modern design sensibility.
+If you want an industrial style for your right restaurant seating, go for contemporary chairs that reflect a modern design sensibility.
 As long as the design matches your vision, you will have a cohesive and impressive restaurant.